 A market once thought dead as an expansion option, St. Louis has been revived after the recent emergence of a new expansion group with the financial muscle to push the mid-western city back into a prime contender position.

 A group made up of family members of the founder of car rental powerhouse Enterprise have joined forces with Jim Kavanaugh, part-owner of USL side St. Louis FC and a member of the group that tried to bring MLS to St. Louis in 2017 only to have a stadium measure defeated by a public vote.
 The new expansion group is focused on a stadium project that wouldn't require public funding, which is a game-changing development.
-It is no secret that MLS has long viewed St. Louis as an important market due to the historical significance of one of the country's longest-serving soccer hotbeds, and now with no other clearcut frontrunner, St. Louis is suddenly well-positioned to jump to the front of the line.
+It is no secret that MLS has long viewed St. Louis as an important market due to the historical significance of one of the country's longest-serving soccer hotbeds.
+The league's desire to add MLS was clearly a driving force behind the decision to make plans to expand to 30 teams.

-Three years ago Sacramento had the feel of a city with everything falling into place for an MLS expansion bid, but it has been forced to stand by and watch Nashville, Cincinnati and now Austin jump ahead, leaving the California capital feeling much less like a sure bet even though it has everything MLS has asked for in a bid.
+Three years ago Sacramento had the feel of a city with everything falling into place for an MLS expansion bid, but it was forced to stand by and watch Nashville, Cincinnati and Austin jumped ahead, leaving the California capital feeling much less like a sure bet even though it has everything MLS has asked for in a bid.

-Once considered a bit of a long shot, the owners of USL side Phoenix Rising have been working hard to build an enticing expansion project for MLS to consider and has ticked several boxes.
-It has a diverse and high-profile list of owners and a star player driving interest in Didier Drogba, who recently wrapped up his illustrious playing career with a run to the USL final.
+Once considered a bit of a long shot, the owners of USL side Phoenix Rising have been working hard to build an enticing expansion project for MLS to consider and have ticked several boxes.
+The group has a diverse and high-profile list of owners, including Didier Drogba, who recently wrapped up his illustrious playing career with a run to the USL final.
 Phoenix also has a stadium project lined up.

 What's working against Phoenix?
-It doesn't have much in the way of professional soccer history, though it has drawn large crowds to the area to see the U.S. and Mexican national teams (and the USMNT is returning there later this month).
+It doesn't have much in the way of professional soccer history, though it has drawn large crowds to the area to see the U.S. and Mexican national teams.
 It is a large market, the largest among the current expansion contenders, but it's also a market loaded with professional sports, meaning more competition for dollars and eyeballs.
-With San Diego falling out of the race, Phoenix has received a major boost, and could jump to the top if Sacramento struggles to find a big-money investor, and MLS decides it really wants another team in the Western part of the United States.

 Once considered a front-runner for an expansion team, Detroit's group has undergone some setbacks that have taken the steam out of the once-booming bid.